-If the device is listed as offline or unauthorized, go to the device display and check for the dialog shown in Figure 7-4 seeking permission to Allow USB debugging.
+If the device is listed as offline or unauthorized, go to the device display and check for the dialog shown in Figure 7-3 seeking permission to Allow USB debugging.
 Enable the checkbox next to the option that reads Always allow from this computer, before clicking on OK.
 Repeating the adb devices command should now list the device as being ready:

+'''

 List of devices attached HT4CTJT01906 device

+'''

-In the event that the device is not listed, execute the following commands to restart the ADB server:
+If the device is not listed, execute the following commands to restart the ADB server:

+'''

 adb kill-server

-Testing Android Studio Apps on a Physical Android Device

 adb start-server

+'''